NL33/electron-git/z-plans/zdownloads-in-app.md

 $ npm install nutjs
     --approx April 20, 2021
+    REMOVED August 24, 2021.
+        --that package is not being kept up, and I am not using it.

 $ npm install active-win
     --April 27, 2021.
 REMOVED April 27, 2021 (not the functionality I wanted)